Enabling Validation for Robust Few-Shot Recognition: Experiments

 \section{Experiments}

-We conduct experiments to investigate finetuning strategies, show PFT is a rather strong method for robust few-shot VLM adaptation, validate the proposed techniques, and demonstrate our final approach SRAPF outperforms existing VLM adaptation methods.
-We introduce datasets, models, compared methods, and implementation details, before comprehensive experiments.
+Through experiments, we validate the effectiveness of our validation strategy, analyze the stages in our VEST, and demonstrate its state-of-the-art performance.
+We first describe the datasets and VLMs for experiments, introduce the compared methods, and present important details of implementation.
+We then carry out in-depth analyses of our methods and benchmark their results.

-\textbf{Datasets and Model.} We use ImageNet (IN) \cite{deng2009imagenet} as the ID dataset, and its variants as the OOD test sets, including ImageNet-V2 (IN-V2)~\cite{recht2019imagenet}, ImageNet-Sketch (IN-S)~\cite{wang2019learning}, ImageNet-Adversarial (IN-A)~\cite{hendrycks2021natural}, and ImageNet-Rendition (IN-R)~\cite{hendrycks2021many}.
-The four OOD datasets capture different distribution shifts from the original ImageNet, including variations in data collection and labeling, sketches, adversarial images, and artistic renditions.
-The IN is released for non-commercial research and educational purposes, and the OOD datasets are open-source under the MIT License.
-Refer to \cref{fig:imagenet_examples} for their visual examples, and \Cref{sec:datasets} of the Supp for more details of datasets.
-Following the literature~\cite{lin2023multimodality, clap24, tian2023trainable, zhou2022learning, zhou2022conditional}, we use the CLIP ViT-B/16 model \cite{radford2021learning} as the pretrained VLM in experiments.
-The pretraining dataset of this model is not released to the public, so we use LAION-400M~\cite{laion400m} for retrieval augmentation.
-LAION-400M is open-source under CC-BY 4.0 License and has weak affinity to ImageNet dataset and is more suitable for retrieval-based tasks \cite{cherti2023reproducible}.
-We conduct experiments under 4-, 8-, and 16-shot settings, and ablation study in the 16-shot setting.
+\textbf{Datasets, Model, and Protocol.} We follow \cite{shi2024lca} to adopt the ImageNet-based large-scale OOD benchmarking protocol.
+Specifically, based on ImageNet (IN) \cite{deng2009imagenet}, it randomly samples few-shot training data of its 1,000 classes as the ID training data, and uses its official validation set as the ID test set.
+Moreover, it uses four OOD variants of ImageNet as the OOD test sets, including ImageNet-V2 (IN-V2)~\cite{recht2019imagenet}, ImageNet-Sketch (IN-S)~\cite{wang2019learning}, ImageNet-Adversarial (IN-A)~\cite{hendrycks2021natural}, and ImageNet-Rendition (IN-R)~\cite{hendrycks2021many}.
+The four OOD datasets capture different distribution shifts, such as variations in data collection, sketches, adversarial images, and artistic renditions.
+ImageNet is released for non-commercial research and educational purposes, and the OOD datasets are open-source under the MIT License.
+Refer to \cref{fig:imagenet_examples} for some visual examples and supplementary \cref{sec:datasets} for more details.
+Following the literature~\cite{lin2023multimodality, clap24, tian2023trainable, zhou2022learning, zhou2022conditional}, we use the CLIP ViT-B/16 model as the pretrained VLM, on which there is no concern about overlap or data leakage between its pretraining data and the above ImageNet-related datasets~\cite{radford2021learning}.
+Moreover, we use LAION-400M~\cite{laion400m} as the external data resource, which is open-source under CC-BY 4.0 License and has weak affinity to ImageNet~\cite{cherti2023reproducible}.
+From LAION-400M, we follow \cite{liu2025few} to retrieve task-relevant data for the 1,000 classes of ImageNet.
+For each class, we retrieve $\sim$500 images to augment the few-shot labeled data, and another $\sim$50 images to construct our validation set.
+We conduct experiments under 4-, 8-, and 16-shot settings, and the ablation study in the 16-shot setting.

 { }